 Until then, there is no major problem.
 The vast majority of WordPress themes are inherently responsive.
 This means that they are capable of adapting the content you create to the screen size on their own, so that it is always readable by the user.

-Sometimes it doesn’t always work as expected, so you’ll have to make a few small adjustments.
-Either by going through the theme settings or by using a pinch of CSS code.
+Sometimes it doesn’t always work as expected, so you’ll have to make a few small adjustments, either by going through the theme settings or by using a pinch of CSS code.

 A good tip: don’t overlook the responsive aspect of your header, and more broadly of your site in general.
 The smartphone is now the tool most used by people to connect to the Internet.
-And this trend continues to grow as the months go by.

 To help you see what your header looks like on a mobile or tablet, you can use the following tools: